-Alzheimer’s Disease
+Alzheimer’s Disease symptoms

-Alzheimer’s Disease is the most common form of dementia and degenerative disease characterized by progressive impairment in memory, cognitive function, judgment. language, and activities of daily living.
+Alzheimer’s Disease symptoms are the most common form of dementia and degenerative disease characterized by progressive impairment in memory, cognitive function, judgment. language, and activities of daily living.
 Most people diagnosed with Alzheimer’s are older than age 60.
 The disease can occur in people 30 30,40, and 50 years of age.

 Types of Alzheimer’s Disease